 The Academy can intervene and impose punitive sanctions when a student is off-site and has behaved badly.

-This may include:
+This may include times where the student(s) are:

-- √ taking part in any Academy-organised or Academy-related activity; - ✓ travelling to or from the Academy; - ✓ in some other way identifiable as a student from the Academy.
+- ✓ taking part in any Academy-organised or Academy-related activity; - ✓ travelling to or from the Academy; - $\checkmark$ in some other way identifiable as a student from the Academy.